 The end of the campaign should culminate in the party banding together and facing this evil creature or dangerous task head-on.
 Of course, the DM’s job is to play out the opposition of this scenario, but you should also reveal to them what happens after this threat has been vanquished.

 Conversely, there’s also the chance that they fail in their endeavors.
-Don’t be afraid to give them an omniscient view of what happens to the world after their failure to stop this great evil.
+Don’t be afraid to give them an omniscient view of what happens to the world after they fail to stop this great evil.

 Even if the party bests their foe handedly.
 Even if they hurdle over every obstacle.
 The party has still likely made sacrifices to get to the end of the campaign.